crht13/hello-world/README.md

 # hello-world
-A start of something new./n
+A start of something new.
-:)/n
+:)
 My name is Craig Thompson.
 I am a network engineer and a python enthusiast.